 If you have a sports injury, platelet-rich plasma (PRP) injections may reduce or eliminate your need for surgery by stimulating your body’s natural healing response.
-Board-certified orthopedic surgeons Craig H. Dushey, MD, and Edmond Cleeman, MD provide PRP injections at Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria in New York.
+Board-certified orthopedic surgeons Craig H. Dushey, MD, and Edmond Cleeman, MD provide PRP injections at Manhattan Orthopedics, with locations in Midtown Manhattan, Brooklyn and Astoria in New York.
 To discover the benefits of PRP injections, call your nearest New York City office or book an appointment online today.

 Platelet-rich plasma (PRP) is a substance that comes from your own blood and is processed to contain a higher concentration of healing proteins called growth factors.
 Your blood primarily consists of a liquid (plasma), but it also contains solids such as blood cells and platelets.